BotBldr68/arduino_irdump_example/README.md

-# irdebug.h
+# IR debugging library (irdebug.h) for Arduino

 The irdebug library for the Arduino attempts to provide simple functions to play with raw infrared signals, like those emitted by remote controls in your living room.

-By default, the IR sensor's data (like a TSOP 18xx) is expected to be wired to the Arduino's pin #2; while an IR led is expected to be attached to the pin #3.
+By default, the IR sensor's data (like a TSOP 18xx) is expected to be wired to the Arduino's pin #2; while an IR led is expected to be attached to the pin #3, see the diagrams.

 Please note that this library focuses on raw signals only, if you're looking for a library with better understanding of many different protocols, you should